openforcefield/standards/docs/enhancement-proposals/off-ep-0008.md

 The vdW method section is updated to version 0.4.

-The `method` option is removed from the vdW section and replaced with two new options: `periodic_method` and `nonperiodic_method`.
+The `method` attribute is removed from the vdW section and replaced with two new attributes: `periodic_method` and `nonperiodic_method`.
 These encode the method that should be used for periodic and non-periodic simulations, respectively.